sci-comp/Conway/README.md

 3. simulate_stats

-	Frames are created with matplotlib.
-The framges are converted to video with ffmpeg.
+	Many frames are created with matplotlib.
+The frames are then converted to video with ffmpeg.
 Population over time is also plotted.
 The rate of population decay has two phases when initialized in a 50/50 random state.
 The first phase is approximated as an exponential decay, while the second phase is taken to be a linear decay.

 4. batch